RÚV: Programming

 RÚV is obliged by the terms of its charter to "promote the Icelandic language, Icelandic history, and Iceland's cultural heritage" and "honour basic democratic rules, human rights, and the freedom of speech and opinion".
 It carries a substantial amount of arts, media, and current affairs programming, in addition to which it also supplies general entertainment in the form of feature films and such internationally popular television drama series as Lost and Desperate Housewives.
 RÚV's lineup also includes sports coverage, documentaries, domestically produced entertainment shows, and children's programming.

 The RÚV newsroom, providing news for both television and radio, is amongst the most time-honoured and respected in Iceland.
 On weekdays, the Rás 2 radio network includes 35 minutes of regional opt-outs for local news coverage.

 Gettu betur is a popular annual quiz tournament pitting teams from senior secondary schools around Iceland against each other in five rounds which are broadcast on radio and TV.
-Popular viewing also includes the Eurovision Song Contest, to which RÚV has sent participants on Iceland's behalf since 1986.
+Popular viewing also includes the Eurovision Song Contest, in which RÚV has participated representing since 1986 and until 2025.
 In sports, RÚV traditionally carries live coverage of such major events as the Olympic Games and the FIFA World Cup, although it lost the right to broadcast the 2006 World Cup, having been outbid by commercial broadcaster 365 in 2002.
 It did, however, show the 2010 World Cup tournament.